Share this

 Contractor preliminaries and contingency

-A good contractor's quote will include preliminaries - site setup, scaffolding, waste removal, insurance, project management overhead.
+A good contractor's quote will include preliminaries - site setup, scaffolding, waste removal, insurance, and project management overhead.
 These typically add 12-18% on top of the base labour and materials cost.

-On top of that, hold a 10-15% contingency on the total build cost.
+Hold a 10-15% contingency on the total build cost.
 Not because something will necessarily go wrong, but because extensions involve opening up existing structures - and existing structures contain surprises.
 An unexpected drainage run, a wall that isn't where the drawings suggested, insulation that needs upgrading to meet current regulations - these are common, not exceptional.

 Finishes and fittings